kusumotonorio/factlog/README.md

     { { consumeso X mouse } { is-ao X cat } }
 } rules
 ```
 Here, `facts` and `rules` are used.
-They can be used for successive facts and rules.
+They can be used for successive facts or rules.

 Let's ask what Jerry consumes.
 ```